NalinDalal/debug-site/README.md

 - repl.it like code editor
 - in house contests like leetcode etc
 - discord validatiion and bot automation for subgroup joining via admin request on discord server
+- 3rd party auth like Oauth,github,Clerk
+- new relic setup for monitoring, logging
+- allow for code-editor like repl.it
+- Kubernetes Containerization
+  - Debugging Steps:
+    - Ensure the application is properly containerized and works locally.
+    - Check Kubernetes deployment configurations and logs for issues during deployment.
+    - Monitor pod health and container logs.
+- In House creation and registration for events